 A release of forestry covenant must be executed by the persons entitled to enforce the covenant.
 A variation of forestry covenant must also bear written consent of each person against whom the forestry covenant is enforceable.

-For Torrens title land a Request form 11R PDF 131 KB) may be used.
+For Torrens title land a Request form 11R may be used.
 For Old System land a deed should be registered in the General Register of Deeds.

-A forestry covenant may also be released or varied by Court Order.
-For Torrens title land a Variation or Modification of Positive Covenant form 13PVM (PDF 539 KB) pursuant to s.89(8) Conveyancing Act 1919 must be used.
+A forestry covenant may also be extinguished or modified by Court Order.
+For Torrens title land a Release or Extinguish a Positive Covenant form 13PRE (where extinguished) or a Variation or Modification of Positive Covenant form 13PVM (where modified) by the court pursuant to section 89(8) Conveyancing Act 1919 must be used.